 An employee placed on military furlough may be replaced by a regular or temporary employee at the discretion of the City depending on the needs of the department and the anticipated duration of the leave.
-The Union expressly acknowledges that a former employee who is eligible and applies to be re-hired pursuant to this section shall be given priority to his or her former position as required by AS 39.20.3350 and USERRA, and that, notwithstanding any other provision of law or this Agreement, the City may be required to reassign or terminate without prejudice an employee occupying the same position.
+The Union expressly acknowledges that a former employee who is eligible and applies to be re-hired pursuant to this section shall be given priority to their former position as required by AS 39.20.3350 and USERRA, and that, notwithstanding any other provision of law or this Agreement, the City may be required to reassign or terminate without prejudice an employee occupying the same position.
 The City shall be under no obligation to employ more people than necessary as a result of a rehire required by this section and applicable law.
 An employee who is reinstated to the same or substantially similar position shall not be required to serve a probationary period.

-14.20 DISABILITY LEAVE: Any employee who suffers a non-occupational disability shall be entitled to use accrued personal leave and may be granted family and medical leave if eligible under state or federal law.
-If the employee is not eligible for family and medical leave, after the employee's accrued personal leave is exhausted, the employee shall be entitled to ten (10) days leave without pay.
-If the employee is still disabled after the ten (10) day authorized leave, the leave may be extended up to an additional thirty (30) days.
+14.19 DISABILITY LEAVE: Any employee who suffers a non-occupational disability shall be entitled to use accrued personal leave and may be granted family and medical leave if eligible under state or federal law.
+If the employee is not eligible for family and medical leave, after the employee's accrued leave is exhausted; the employee shall be entitled to ten (10) days authorized leave without pay.
+If the employee is still disabled after the ten (10) days authorized leave, the leave without pay may be extended up to an additional thirty (30) days.
 If the employee is unable to return to work after that period, the employee may be separated from city employment without cause and without prejudice, unless prohibited by state or federal law.
 The City may require certification from a physician that the employee's condition prohibits return to work.

-14.21 WORKERS' COMPENSATION: Employees shall be granted workers' compensation to the extent required by the Alaska's Workers' Compensation Act.
+14.20 WORKERS' COMPENSATION LEAVE: Employees shall be granted workers' compensation leave to the extent required by the Alaska's Workers' Compensation Act.

-14.22 FAMILY LEAVE: Employees shall be granted family leave consistent with City policy and in accordance with applicable law.
+14.21 FAMILY LEAVE: Employees shall be granted family leave consistent with City policy and in accordance with applicable law.

-14.23 DEATH IN IMMEDIATE FAMILY
+14.22 DEATH IN IMMEDIATE FAMILY

-- A. Paid bereavement leave not to exceed seven (7) days may be used upon the death of a member of the immediate family of the employee or to attend or arrange memorial services of an immediate family member.
+- A. Paid bereavement leave not to exceed seven (7) days may be used upon the death of a member of the immediate family of the employee, or to attend or arrange memorial or burial services of an immediate family member.
 Bereavement leave will not be deducted from the employee's personal leave account. - B. Immediate family member, for the purpose of this section, shall be defined as follows: the employee's spouse/domestic partner, the employee's or spouse's/domestic partner's child, father, stepfather, mother, stepmother, brother, sister, grandparent, grandchild, and stepchild.
-It also means other family members who reside permanently with the Employee. - C. Recognizing that the makeup of some families does not conform to the standard definition above, an employee may provide the employer with the names of individuals who acted in a parental capacity in lieu of the parents.
-The employer shall provide forms for the recording of "immediate family" members for each covered employee, to be placed in his or her personnel file to document the full extent of each employee's "immediate family".
+It also means other family members who reside permanently with the Employee.

+C. Recognizing that the make-up of some families does not conform with the standard definition above, an employee may provide the Employer, upon time of hire, with the names of individuals who acted in a parental capacity in lieu of the parents.
+The Employer shall provide forms for the recording of "immediate family" members for each covered employee, to be placed in their personnel file to document the full extent of each employee's "immediate family".

-14.24 JURY DUTY
+14.23 JURY LEAVE